hamzaessaidi/hamzaessaidi.github.io/_pages/research.md

 > The consequences of income inequality extend beyond social and moral considerations, with tangible economic implications for the long-term performance of companies.
 This paper examines the causal impact of within-firm inequality on corporate innovation, exploiting the staggered implementation of the SEC’s pay ratio disclosure rule.
 I find that firms disclosing high pay ratios experience a significant decline in innovation output, driven primarily by increased inventor mobility and decreased productivity, particularly among women, minority, and younger inventors.

 *Presentations:*
+- Hawai'i Accounting Research Conference (2025)
+- Southwestern Finance Association (2025)

-- FMA Doctoral Consortium (2024, Scheduled)
+- FMA Doctoral Consortium (2024)

 ---